netfoundry/minimal-mistakes/docs/_pages/v2/guide-demo.md

 docker run --rm -v $(pwd):/work -w /work appropriate/curl -L -o docker-compose.yml https://raw.githubusercontent.com/netfoundry/developer-tools/master/docker/docker-compose.yml && docker-compose up --detach
 ```

-In [the web console](https://nfconsole.io/login), share to an email address or scan to add one of the Endpoints named like "dialerN".
-You can use the Mobile Edge or Desktop Edge app linked in the email and console to then connect to the demo servers from anywhere.
+In [the web console](https://nfconsole.io/login), share to an email address or scan to add one of the Endpoints.
+You could add the Endpoint identity to the Mobile Edge or Desktop Edge app linked in the email and console to then connect to the demo servers from anywhere the app is running.

 * Hello, World!
 Splash: [http://hello.netfoundry/](http://hello.netfoundry/) (netfoundry/railz)
 * REST Test: [http://httpbin.netfoundry/](http://httpbin.netfoundry/) (kennethreitz/httpbin)

 When finished run `docker-compose down` to destroy the demo containers.

-## Run a Linux Endpoint
+## Run a Linux Client Endpoint

 You may also wish to visit the demo servers on a Linux machine.
 The first step is to configure DNS to enable accessing the domain names in your Network.
 Your Linux computer must have 127.0.0.1 as the primary nameserver.
 [Know more about the Edge Tunneler CLI](https://support.netfoundry.io/hc/en-us/articles/360045177311).